AndreLMPinto/Localizationeer.js/README.md

 Current functionalities:
 - Import localization strings from one Excel file to Android XML string files
 - Import localization strings from one Excel file to iOS XLIFF files
+- Export localization strings from iOS XLIFF files to one Excel file
+- Export localization strings from Android XML string files to one Excel file
-- Check for inconsistencies on Android XML string files, looking for missing translations and issues on formattable strings
+- Check for inconsistencies on Android XML string files, looking for missing translations and issues on formattable strings, remove, clone or join strings

 ## Installation
 Install Node.js and you should be good to go.